BurchallCooper/CS7641-Project/index.md

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/PosePoints.png" alt="system drawing" height="400" width="400" /></p>
 <p align="center"> Figure 5: Keypoint topology[5] </p>

 The network consists a a combined heatmap, offset, and regression approach, as shown in Figure 6.
-The heatmap and offset loss is used only in the training stage and removes the corresponding output layers from the model before running the inference.
+The heatmap and offset loss is used only in the training stage and removes the corresponding output layers from the model before running the inference stage.
 The heatmap supervises the lightweight embedding, which is then utilized by the regression encoder network.

 The Google implementation actively utilize skip-connections between all the stages of the network to achieve a balance between high-level and low-level features.
 However, the gradients from the regression encoder are not propagated back to the heatmap-trained features (note the gradient-stopping connections in Figure 6).